 XII.
-TROUBLESHOOTING GUIDE
+Troubleshooting Guide

-PROBLEM CAUSE RECOMMENDATION Chemiluminescent imager is not working properly Contact image manufacturer No signals Too Short Exposure Expose the membranes longer (not even the positive controls spots) Degradation of components due to improper storage Store entire kit at ≤ - 20°C. Do not use kit after expiration date.
+Problem Cause Recommendation Chemiluminescent imager is not working properly Contact imager manufacturer Too Short Exposure Expose the membranes longer No Signals (not even positive control spots) Degradation of components due to imporper storage Store entire kit at ≤ -20°C. Do not use kit after expiration date.
 See storage guidelines.
-Improper preparation or dilution of the HRP-Streptavidin Centrifuge vial briefly before use, mix well, and do not dilute more than 1000-fold Waiting too long before exposing The entire detection process should be completed in 10-15 minutes Positive controls spots Low sample protein levels Decrease sample dilution, concentrate samples, or load more protein initially signals visible but no other Skipped Sample Incubation Step Samples must be loaded after the blocking step spots Too Short of Incubations Ensure the incubations are performed for the appropriate time or try the optional overnight incubation(s) Bubbles present on or below membrane Don't rock/rotate the tray too vigorously or pipette the sample or reagent with excessive force Uneven signals and/or Insufficient sample or reagent volume Load enough sample and reagent to completely cover the membrane background Insufficient mixing of reagents Gently mix all reagents before loading onto the membrane, especially the HRP-Streptavidin and Biotin Antibody Cocktail Rocking/Rotating on an uneven surface while incubating Rock/rotate on a flat surface or the sample or reagent can "pool" to one side Too much HRP-Streptavidin or Biotinylated Antibody Cocktail Prepare these signal enhancing components precisely as instructed Membranes dried out Do not let the membranes dry out during the experiment.
-Cover the incubation tray with the lid to minimize evaporation High background signals or all spots visible Too High of Sample Protein Concentration Increase dilution of the sample or load less protein Exposed Too Long Decrease exposure time Insufficient Washing Ensure all the wash steps are carried out and the wash buffer is removed completely after each wash step Non-specific binding Ensure the blocking buffer is stored and used properly.
+Improper preparation or dilution of the HRP-Streptavidin Centrifuge vial briefly before use, mix well, and do not dilute more than 1000-fold Waiting too long before exposing The entire detection process should be completed in 10-15 minutes Low sample protein levels Decrease sample dilution, concentrate samples, or load more protein initially Signals from Positive Control Spots visible, but Skipped Sample Incubation Step Samples must be loaded after the blocking step no other spots visible Incubations Too Short Ensure the incubations are performed for the appropriate time or try the optional overnight incubation(s) Bubbles present on or below membrane Don't rock/rotate the tray too vigorously or pipette the sample or reagent with excessive force Uneven Signals and/or Insufficient sample or reagent volume Load enough sample and reagent to completely cover the membrane Background Insufficient mixing of reagents Gently mix all reagents before loading onto the membrane, especially the HRP-Streptavidin and Biotin Antibody Cocktail Rocking/Rotating on an uneven surface while incubating Rock/rotate on a flat surface or the sample or reagent can "pool" to one side Too much HRP-Streptavidin or Biotinylated Antibody Cocktail Prepare these signal enhancing components precisely as instructed Prepare these signal enhancing components precisely as instructed Do not let the membranes dry out during the experiment.
+Cover the incubation tray with the lid to minimize evaporation High Background Signals Too High of Sample Protein Concentration Increase dilution of the sample or load less protein or all Spots Visible Exposed Too Long Decrease exposure time Insufficient Washing Ensure all the wash steps are carried out and the wash buffer is removed completely after each wash step Non-specific binding Ensure the blocking buffer is stored and used properly